aliciapflaumer/full-stack-project/checklist.md

 Friday, September 22, 2017

-• [ DONE ] Download front-end template, set up repo and directory named gotReads-front-end
+1. [ DONE ] Download front-end template, set up repo and directory named gotReads-front-end

-• [] Test that grunt server is working
+2. [ DONE ] Test that grunt server is working

-• [ DONE ] Download back-end template, set up repo and directory named gotReads-backend
+3. [ DONE ] Download back-end template, set up repo and directory named gotReads-backend

-• [] Test that bin/rails server is working
+4. [ DONE ] Test that bin/rails server is working

-• [] Get gh-pages set up, push to it, and test to see that pages are live on Github Pages.
+5. [] Get gh-pages set up, push to it, and test to see that pages are live on Github Pages.

-• [ DONE ] Get Heroku set up, push to it, and test to see that it is live.
+6. [ DONE ] Get Heroku set up, push to it, and test to see that it is live.
   • [ DONE ] Set up rails app with template

-• [] Make sure bin/rails server and bin/rails console both work.
+7. [ DONE ] Make sure bin/rails server and bin/rails console both work.

 ## Auth functions

-• [] Set up HTML for auth functions
+1. [] Set up HTML for auth functions

 ## Get Sign-up working

-1. [] HTML for sign-up
+1. [ DONE ] HTML for sign-up
 2. [] events.js for sign-up
 3. [] api.js for sign-up
 4. [] ui.js for sign-up